Strata Management Duties and Responsibilities in Australia

 What is a Strata?

-Strata, also popularly referred to as a strata scheme or a strata title is a scheme which allows for part ownership of the property or a ‘lot’.
+Strata, also popularly referred to as a strata scheme or a strata title, is a scheme that allows for part ownership of the property or a ‘lot’.
 The lot can either be a unit, an entire apartment, or a townhouse.

-Along with owning the lot, the owner shares common property including driveways, lifts, parks, gardens, and pools with the rest of the lot owners.
+Along with owning the lot, the owner shares common property, including driveways, lifts, parks, gardens, and pools, with the other lot owners.
 When purchasing a strata unit, you buy into a community.

 You are, therefore, required to observe the duties and responsibilities that could include: